webllc/image-optimizer/README.md

 * `gifsicle` - [homepage][8]
 * `svgo` - [homepage][9]

-You can obtain concrete optimizer by passing his name to `ImageOptimizer\OptimizerFactory`::`get` method:
+You can obtain concrete optimizer by passing his name to `webllc\ImageOptimizer\OptimizerFactory`::`get` method:

 ```php
 //default optimizer is `smart`